Nav discography

-The discography of Canadian rapper and record producer Nav consists of four studio albums, one reissued album, three mixtapes, and 27 singles (including 13 as a featured artist).
+The discography of Canadian rapper and record producer Nav consists of five studio albums, one reissued album, three mixtapes, and 49 singles (including 17 as a featured artist).

 On February 24, 2017, Nav released his self-titled debut commercial mixtape.
 The mixtape reached number four on the Canadian Albums Chart and number 24 on the US Billboard 200.
 It produced the Canadian top-40 single, "Some Way", which features the Weeknd and reached number 31 on the Canadian Hot 100.
-On July 21, 2017, Nav released a collaborative mixtape with Metro Boomin, Perfect Timing.
+Nav released a collaborative mixtape with Metro Boomin titled Perfect Timing on July 21, 2017.
 The mixtape reached number seven on the Canadian Albums Chart and number 13 on the US Billboard 200.

-On May 18, 2018, Nav released his debut studio album, Reckless.
+He released his debut studio album, Reckless, on May 18, 2018.
 The album debuted and peaked at number five on the Canadian Albums Chart and number eight on the US Billboard 200.
 It produced the Canadian top-40 single, "Wanted You" from 2017, which features Lil Uzi Vert and reached number 33.

-On March 22, 2019, Nav released his second studio album, Bad Habits, which debuted and peaked atop the Canadian Albums Chart and the US Billboard 200, giving him his first chart-topping project.
-It produced the Canadian top-40 single, "Price on My Head", which features the Weeknd and reached number 18, giving Nav his highest-charting song as a lead artist in Canada.

-On May 8, 2020, Nav released his third studio album, Good Intentions, which debuted and peaked atop the Canadian Albums Chart and the US Billboard 200, giving him his second chart-topping project.
-It produced the US top-20 single, "Turks", a collaboration with Gunna, which features Travis Scott and debuted and peaked at number 17 on the US Billboard Hot 100, giving Nav his highest-charting song in the US.
-On May 11, 2020, Nav released a reissued album, Brown Boy 2, which consists of another album's worth of songs that serves as the deluxe edition to Good Intentions.
-On November 6, 2020, Nav released his second commercial mixtape, Emergency Tsunami.
+On March 22, 2019, Nav released his second studio album, Bad Habits.
+The album debuted and peaked atop the Canadian Albums Chart and the US Billboard 200, giving him his first chart-topping project.
+It produced the Canadian top-40 single, "Price on My Head", which features the Weeknd and reached number 18, giving him his highest-charting song as a lead artist in Canada.
+Nav released his third studio album, Good Intentions, on May 8, 2020.
+The album debuted and peaked atop the Canadian Albums Chart and the US Billboard 200, giving him his second chart-topping project, which was also consecutive.
+It produced the US top-20 single, "Turks", a collaboration with Gunna that features Travis Scott and debuted and peaked at number 17 on the US Billboard Hot 100, giving Nav his highest-charting song in the US.
+Three days later, Nav released a reissued album, Brown Boy 2, which consists of another album's worth of songs that serves as the deluxe edition to Good Intentions.
+He released his second commercial mixtape, Emergency Tsunami, on November 6, 2020.
 The mixtape debuted and peaked at number five on the Canadian Albums Chart and number six on the US Billboard 200.